How smishing works and how to spot a smishing attack: Header image

 What makes smishing attacks so effective?

-This is what smishers prey on.
-They prey on people’s good intentions, and their willingness to believe.
-Some will not believe it, but the criminals merely cut their losses, and move on until they find someone willing to believe what they’re being told.
+This inclination to trust others is precisely what smishers prey on.
+When a victim doesn’t fall for their tricks, the criminals merely cut their losses and move on until they find someone willing to believe what they’re told.

 How do criminals spread smishing attacks through SMS?